 - Locust Street from Huron Street to Main Street

 - South “F” Street from State Street to East Side School (West Side of Street)

-These sidewalks have been identified as high foot traffic areas and, as such, removal of snow & ice is required by Ordinance in order to insure public safety and limit property owner and public liablility.
-The City of Cheboygan does provide snow removal services within this area, but this does not dismiss the requirement of the property owner to be sure that the sidewalk is clear in the event that the City in unable to keep the sidewalks clear in a timely manner.
-The snow & ice removal Ordinance provides for fines in the event the property owner is in non-compliance and also provides for exceptions to these provisions with regards to property which is leased.
+These sidewalks have been identified as high foot traffic areas and, as such, removal of snow and ice is required by ordinance in order to insure public safety and limit property owner and public liability.
+The City of Cheboygan does provide snow removal services within this area, but this does not dismiss the requirement of the property owner to be sure that the sidewalk is clear in the event that the City is unable to keep the sidewalks clear in a timely manner.
+The snow and ice removal ordinance provides for fines in the event the property owner is in non-compliance and also provides for exceptions to these provisions with regards to property which is leased.
 Do not pile snow in the right-of-way, on sidewalks, or in berm area between curb and sidewalk.

-For more information regarding the snow and ice removal Ordinance, you may call the Department of Public Safety at 627-4321 or stop at City Hall to obtain a copy of the Ordinance.
+For more information regarding the snow and ice removal ordinance, you may call the Department of Public Safety at (231) 627-4321 or stop at City Hall to obtain a copy of the ordinance.